 Bash If Else Statement: How to Use it in Your Scripts

-The if else statement is the way to make decisions in Bash scripting.
-In this guide you will learn how to use if else in different ways as part of your scripts.
+The if-else statement is the way to make decisions in Bash scripting.
+In this guide, you will learn how to use if else as part of your scripts.

-We will start by looking at the basic if else syntax so you have an understanding of how to create conditional statements in your scripts fast.
+We will start by looking at the basic if else syntax so you have an understanding of how to create conditional statements in your scripts quickly.

 Then we will look at ways to deepen your knowledge about Bash conditional statements.